ArieKnoester/us-states-game/README.md

 This was written as part of a Python course as an exercise in using Pandas.
 The .csv and image files were provided by the course.
-An map of the United States will display.
+A map of the United States will display.
 The user tries to fill in all 50 State's names.

-### TODO
-Maybe move the Pandas stuff to it's own class, so main.py is cleaner.
+If the player quits before guessing all 50 (clicks the Cancel button), write the missed states names to a .csv file.